 The spouse filing the complaint for divorce is deemed the Plaintiff and must have resided in the State of Ohio for at least six months prior to the filing of the complaint for divorce with the court.
 They would also need to be a resident of Portage or Summit County for 90 days before filing the divorce complaint in the appropriate county Domestic Relations court.

-If the Defendant does not file an Answer after being served with the complaint for divorce, the Domestic Relations court will schedule the case for an uncontested trial, at which the person filing the divorce complaint (Plaintiff) must appear, with one or more witnesses, to testify about the grounds for divorce, the value of marital assets, debts and spousal support.
+If the Defendant does not file an answer after being served with the complaint for divorce, the Domestic Relations court will schedule the case for an uncontested trial.
+The person filing the divorce complaint (Plaintiff) must appear, with one or more witnesses, to testify about the grounds for divorce, the value of marital assets, debts, and spousal support.

-If the Defendant does file an Answer after being served with the complaint for divorce, the case is deemed contested, and the Domestic Relations court will schedule one or more hearings (pre-trials) to determine which issues cannot be resolved and what action should be taken in the interim time period.
-Eventually a trial will be scheduled to address issues that cannot be settled in the divorce action.
+If the Defendant does file an answer after being served with the complaint for divorce, the case is deemed contested.
+The Domestic Relations court will schedule one or more hearings (pre-trials) to determine which issues cannot be resolved and what action should be taken in the interim period.
+Eventually, a trial will be scheduled to address issues that cannot be settled in the divorce action.